The faculty ombudsperson will:

 - workload issues

-The faculty ombudsperson offers a safe, neutral, non-judgmental place to present concerns and issues and will, to the extent possible, help faculty identify possible solutions and related university resources and processes.
+The faculty ombudsperson offers a safe, impartial, non-judgmental place to present concerns and issues and will, to the extent possible, help faculty identify possible solutions and related university resources and processes.
 The Office of Ombuds Services is an ideal place for discussing problems in the early stages of resolution and facilitating effective steps for resolution.